ebell451/tt-rss_plugin_readabillity/README.md

 This is a plugin for Tiny Tiny RSS (tt-rss).
 It allows you to add articles to Readability.

-Place the following files into a subdirectory of your tt-rss/plugins folder.
+Place the readability folder into the plugin folder (tt-rss/plugins) of your tt-rss installation.
 Then enable the plugin in preferences.

-More information can be found here:
+More information can be found here: http://tt-rss.org/forum/viewtopic.php?f=22&t=1600 or https://github.com/ebell451/tt-rss_plugin_readabillity.